 Generative AI is changing how businesses operate, make decisions, and serve customers.
 It is no longer just a tool for technical teams.
 According to McKinsey, more than a quarter of C-suite executives are now using GenAI for their own work.
-Around 40% of organizations plan to increase their investment in AI, driven by the rapid advancements in generative technology.
+Around 40% of organizations plan to increase their investment in AI, driven by the rapid advancements in generative technology, highlighting the growing need to understand the difference between Generative AI and Large Language Models.

 As adoption grows, so does the need for accuracy.
 Large language models often generate answers that sound right but are based on incomplete or outdated information.
 This becomes a serious issue when you rely on AI for customer service, compliance, or business insights.